Customs should consider their training needs when integrating NII systems

 One way to ensure access to more images is to integrate radiographic systems into a centralized platform and, additionally, into a computer-based training platform.
 With such integration, Customs administrations can ensure constant flows of data from their own operations, while at the same time have access to thousands of other images for training purposes.

 Most importantly, they could benefit from having tailored and specific X-ray libraries, developed based on their needs and according to the operational challenges they face.
-However, establishing such libraries requires the insertion of clear radiographic images, the radiographic images of objects of interest.
+However, establishing such libraries requires the insertion in clear radiographic images of the radiographic images of the objects of interest.
 Only when such a merge is done using the raw format of the images can we obtain realistic scenarios.
 As each OEM uses proprietary image formats, system-agnostic training providers have to work with a myriad of raw X-ray image formats, just like system integrators.

 Unified File Format